-The Authority has estimated the cost associated with uncompensated care to uninsured and charity care patients for the years ended June 30, 2017 and 2016, to be approximately \$6,105,000 and \$7,715,000, respectively.
+The Authority has estimated the cost associated with uncompensated care to uninsured and charity care patients for the years ended June 30, 2018 and 2017, to be approximately \$1,115,000 and \$5,990,000, respectively.

-The cost of uncompensated care is estimated based on the overall cost to charge ratios from the most recently filed Medicare cost report.
-In addition to uncompensated charges, the Authority also commits significant time and resources to endeavors and critical services which meet otherwise unfilled community needs.
+The cost of charity care is estimated based on the overall cost to charge ratios from the most recently filed Medicare cost report.
+In addition to uncompensated costs, the Authority also commits significant time and resources to endeavors and critical services that meet otherwise unfilled community needs.
 Many of these activities are sponsored with the knowledge that they will not be self-supporting or financially viable.
 Such programs include health screenings and assessments, prenatal education and care, hospice programs, community educational services and various support groups.